WebAssembly/design/Modules.md

 if another WebAssembly instance imports the definition, then both instances will share the same definition and the associated state (global variable value, linear memory bytes, table elements) is shared.

+In the MVP, only *immutable* global variables can be exported.

 ## Integration with ES6 modules